Mount Kineo: Features

 The state park offers various trails around the peninsula and to the mountain peak.
 The park can only be reached by water.
 The Mount Kineo Golf Course operates the seasonal water shuttle service from the public dock in Rockwood to Mount Kineo.
-The park is 1 of 5 Maine State Parks that are in the path of totality for the 2024 solar eclipse, with 3 minutes and 24 seconds of totality.
+The park is one of five Maine State Parks that was in the path of totality for the 2024 solar eclipse, with 3 minutes and 24 seconds of totality.